orchidas/DiffGFDN/README.md

 ### Dataset

 We have tested on the dataset published [here](https://zenodo.org/records/13338346) which has three coupled rooms simulated with Treble's hybrid solver and has 2nd order ambisonic SRIRs at 838 receiver locations for a single source location.
+The data is stored in `Resources/Georg_3room_FDTD`.
 To parse the dataset and save the SRIRs and CS parameters in octave bands, run `python3 src/convert_mat_to_pkl_ambi.py`.

 ### Training